 Alabama’s family-friendly Gulf Coast is known for its beautiful white sandy beaches and turquoise waters, but the real highlight for me is the amazing food.
 For a city of this size, you’ll be amazed at how many top-notch restaurants there are with creative recipes and tasty dishes.
-Here are the best places to eat in Orange Beach, AL, that top my list and suggestions for what to order.
+Here are the best places to eat in Orange Beach (and Gulf Shores), AL, that top my list plus suggestions for what to order.

 Note: Almost all of the restaurants in this area serve fresh seafood in various ways–fried, blackened, grilled, broiled, steamed, or baked.
 No matter where you go, incredible seafood straight from the Gulf of Mexico is sure to be on the list.

 (This post was originally published in July 2019, and updated after a visit in March 2021)

 Best Restaurant List